"How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank

 Zoe researches the Innocence Project, and she and Trevor, friends again, go on a search for Marcus’ alibi witness in a plan to first prove to herself that Marcus is innocent and if so, to exonerate him.

-This is a truly valuable story to begin important conversations about social justice and disparities. ---------- Front Desk by Kelly Yang Ten-year-old Mia moves to the head of my “Strong Girls in MG/YA Lit” as she becomes an activist and champion of those who cannot, or will not, stand up for themselves [“You don’t get it, kid.
+Front Desk by Kelly Yang Ten-year-old Mia moves to the head of my “Strong Girls in MG/YA Lit” as she becomes an activist and champion of those who cannot, or will not, stand up for themselves [“You don’t get it, kid.
 I’ve been fighting my whole life.
 I’m done.
 It’s no use fighting—people are gonna be the way they’re gonna be” (105)], teaches others the wrongs of prejudice and injustice, and forms a community from her neighbors, patrons, and fellow immigrants.

 Mia and her parents emigrated from China to the United States for a more “free” life.
 In China her parents were professionals; in America they feel lucky to find a job managing a motel.
 But the owner, Mr. Yao, is unkind, unjust, cheap, and prejudiced.
 He reduces their salaries until they are working for lodging and a life of poverty.
 And while this is a novel about Mia who manages the front desk and helps her parents temporarily hide other Chinese immigrants who have been mistreated, it is really a novel of culture, prejudice, bullying, community, and, most of all, the power of writing.
 “It was the most incredible feeling ever, knowing that something I wrote actually changed someone’s life.”
 (218)